© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dispersed medieval settlement remains and a Roman building immediately south west of St Cosmus and St Damian's Church is a scheduled monument protected by Historic England under reference 1018785.
 View the official record →

-Dispersed medieval settlement remains and a Roman building immediately south west of St Cosmus and St Damian's Church in Kent constitute a scheduled ancient monument of considerable archaeological significance.
+Dispersed medieval settlement remains and a Roman building immediately south west of St Cosmus and St Damian's Church constitute a scheduled ancient monument in Kent, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018785.

 Dispersed medieval settlement remains and a Roman building immediately south west of St Cosmus and St Damian's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018785.